heig-vd-dai-course/heig-vd-dai-course/02.01-java-ios/01-course-material/PRESENTATION.md

 ---

-- Just like with binary data, reading and writing text data byte by byte is not efficient
+- Just like with binary data, reading and writing text data byte by byte is not efficient.
-- `BufferedReader` and `BufferedWriter` classes are used to read/write text data with buffers
+- `BufferedReader` and `BufferedWriter` classes are used to read/write text data with buffers.
-- Let's have a look at the code example `TextBufferReadAndWriteFileExample`
+- Let's have a look at the example `TextBufferReadAndWriteFileExample`.

 ![bg right:45% w:90%](./images/processing-text-data.png)